 David G. Bayliss, B.A., LL.B.

-Experienced Criminal Defence Lawyer, Lead Counsel
+Criminal Defence Lawyer, Lead Counsel

 Toronto criminal defence lawyer David G. Bayliss, has achieved outstanding results for clients facing all types of criminal charges, as well as for the wrongfully convicted.
 Bayliss has experience in all areas of criminal law, but most of his practice focuses on defending people facing charges of murder, manslaughter, sexual assault, drug trafficking and drug possession.
 He also has a strong interest in The Canadian Charter of Rights and Freedoms.